Despite the devastating earthquake that rocked the city a number of years ago, there are still plenty of great things to do in Christchurch!

 Godley Head is without a doubt one of the best places to visit in Christchurch.
 It’s a bit of a drive from the centre of the city, but it’s definitely worth it!

-Once you get here you will find beautiful views as you look out across the southern Ocean!
+Once you get here you will find beautiful views as you look out across the Southern Ocean!
 You will also find an old army barracks as well, which is great to explore.

 Although you’re not supposed to enter, everyone does anyway and there’s no one to stop you.
 There are lots of cool things to see such as old battery stations and lookouts, which have fantastic views!

 If you’re wondering what to do in Christchurch, then going to Godley Head is a great idea!
 You can get outside of the city for a bit and visit a little-known destination!
-What’s not to love!